botpress/readme/docs/INTEGRATIONS/using-integrations/whatsapp/index.md

 ---
 title: WhatsApp
-excerpt: Simply and easily connect your chatbot to WhatsApp with this integration.
+excerpt: Add a bot to WhatsApp using the official integration
 deprecated: false
 hidden: false
 metadata: